luisadha/alrc-termux/README.md

 [![Shorts Video](https://img.youtube.com/vi/9X6naGKNOys/0.jpg)](https://www.youtube.com/shorts/9X6naGKNOys)

-## Requitments
+## Requirements
 - Install the application with the Termux API, the Termux Widget and the Optional Termux Float
 - Enough basic tools like grep, sed, gawk, bc, cut and more.
 - Ran \`termux-setup-storage' first and Uncomment or write `allow-external-apps = true` in ~/.termux/termux.properties.
-- This requires the environment variable export PATH="$PATH:/system/bin " set to be used for the `input' and `am' commands.
+- This requires the environment variable export PATH="$PATH:/system/bin " set to be used for the \`input' and \`am' commands.
 - Built-in music player that is strong enough to be able to play in the termux environment (there is no music market player application that can be recommended yet).
 - Install third party apps, Choose one for the image media viewer (Zarchiver image viewer or Swipeview on F-DROID) If your default gallery application is not strong enough to run on the Termux application.